 o

-Current prices start in the high-$100,000s.
-The HOA fee ranges from about $297 to $595 per month depending on property type and includes exterior maintenance, water and sewer, garbage pickup, pest control, all landscaping and access to the community amenities.
+Current prices start in the low-$200,000s.
+The HOA fee ranges from about $322 to $820 per month depending on property type and includes exterior maintenance, water and sewer, garbage pickup, pest control, all landscaping and access to the community amenities.
 Please check with a Realtor to verify these prices as they may change.
-And note that some real estate websites incorrectly list the HOA fee as thousands of dollars per month instead of per year.

 The nicely-appointed 13,000 square foot clubhouse is located between the cottages and the villas and is the heart of The Village.
 It is where neighbors gather for movies, parties and happy hours.
 Residents also come here to get in shape in the swimming pool, tennis courts and fitness center.
 For an extra fee, homeowners may also receive personal transportation, catering and housekeeping.